djdagovs/WebMUM2/README.md

 This is a GUI Web Interface to configure a Postfix & Dovecot Mailserver.

 This GUI is not only working with one setup.
-It based on Thomas' Leister Tutorial for the [Debian Stretch Mailserver](https://thomas-leister.de/mailserver-debian-stretch/), but you can use it with every setup.
+It based on Thomas Leister' Tutorial for the [Debian Stretch Mailserver](https://thomas-leister.de/mailserver-debian-stretch/), but you can use it with every setup.

 Only the database Layout is important.